This article may contain links from our affiliate partners. Please read how we make money!

 The differences between an Instant Pot vs. rice cooker are often conflicting.

-Many people who own both appliances claim that they can’t live without their respective types of cooking equipment.
-While both look similar in shape and design, the inside functionality is very different!
+Many people who own an Instant Pot and a rice cooker claim that they can’t live without their respective types of cooking equipment.
+While instant pots and rice cookers look similar in shape and design, the inside functionality is very different!

 If you want a versatile machine that can do everything apart from washing the dishes, you’ll want an Instant Pot!

-Instant Pots can cook many delicious meals from stews to bread, and cakes – and most models come with a cookbook with lots of recipes to try out.
+Instant Pots can cook many delicious meals from stews to bread, and cakes – and most instant pots come with a cookbook with lots of recipes to try out.

 Modern rice cookers, on the other hand, only offer limited versatility with the rice cooking and porridge function.
 However, these machines will cook any type of rice perfectly from brown rice, white rice, wild rice, etc.

 The Instant Pot is the clear winner in the race to get food on the table the quickest.
-Instant Pots are designed for speed cooking, and the rice cooker is basically a slow cooker for cooking rice.
+Instant Pots are designed for speed cooking, and the rice cooker is basically a slow cooker for rice cooking.

 For example, if you were to cook 5 cups of white rice in the rice cooker, you would be waiting for one hour vs. an Instant Pot (pressure cooker) that will do it in under 10 minutes and give you 10 cups of cooked rice.

-Most Instant Pots come as standard with seven cooking modes, and because of their multi-use cooking system, they require a higher price tag than the rice cooker and other kitchen appliances.
+Most Instant Pots come as standard with seven cooking modes, and because of their multi-use cooking system, instant pots require a higher price tag than the rice cooker and other kitchen appliances.

 Saying that, Instant Pots are worth the money.
-For 100 bucks, you essentially get your own personal chef!
-If you aren’t the best at cooking rice, then spending $40 on a rice cooker is also money well spent!
+For 100 bucks, you essentially get your own personal chef with the Instant Pot!
+If you aren’t the best at rice cooking, then spending $40 on a rice cooker is also money well spent!

-Most traditional pressure cookers have a 6-8 quart capacity that gives enough servings to feed around 8 people, which isn’t bad compared to how quickly it takes the machine to make the food.
+Most traditional instant pots have a 6-8 quart capacity that gives enough servings to feed around 8 people, which isn’t bad compared to how quickly it takes instant pots to make the food.

 When you want enough rice to feed a small army platoon, the rice cooker certainly wins with a whopping capacity of 20 cups of perfectly cooked rice.

-In terms of safety features, the Instant Pot comes out on top once again because they are equipped with a pressure release valve that protects users from hot steam escaping when the lid is open.
+In terms of safety features, the Instant Pot comes out on top once again because instant pots are equipped with a pressure release valve that protects users from hot steam escaping when the lid is open.

-The pressure cook system works great to release the steam before you can open the lid, whereas the rice cooker lacks this safety feature, and users can easily burn themselves from hot steam when opening the lid too soon.
+The slow cooker system works great to release the steam before you can open the lid, whereas the rice cooker lacks this safety feature, and rice lovers can easily burn themselves from hot steam when opening the lid too soon.

 Ease of Use

-Since Instant Pots have far more functions than the rice cookers have, they take more time to understand the many options available to you, from slow cooking at different temperatures to sauté mode with options of simmering, browning, or thickening – and also a yogurt maker mode.
+Since Instant Pots have far more functions than modern rice cookers have, instant pots take more cooking time to understand the many cooking options available to you, from slow cooking at different temperatures to sauté pan mode with cooking options of simmering, browning, or thickening – and also a yogurt maker mode.

 Ease of Cleaning